-Our Board of Directors and executive team remain focused, now as much as ever, on upholding the longterm financial strength and capacity of the Bank to continue fulfilling the needs of our customer-owners with excellence, and fulfilling our mission to serve rural America.
+Our Board of Directors and executive team remain focused, now as much as ever, on upholding the long-term financial strength and capacity of the Bank to continue fulfilling the needs of our customer-owners with excellence, and fulfilling our mission to serve rural America.

-CoBank cannot foresee whether the outbreak of the COVID-19 pandemic will be effectively contained, nor can it predict the severity and duration of its impact.
+CoBank cannot predict the severity and duration of the impact of the COVID-19 pandemic.
 Accordingly, CoBank is currently unable to accurately assess the full extent of the effects of COVID-19 on its business, operations or the global economy as a whole, but it could materially and adversely affect CoBank's business, results of operations and financial condition.